 Video marketing isn’t a new phenomenon, but the way it’s being used is.
 Now, with new tools available to marketers, anyone can put together an enticing video to attract an audience.
 What is evolving is the way this is done and the way video is used to spread the word about a business.

-As we enter 2017, let’s look at what’s to come in the world of content marketing, and more specifically, video marketing.
-Here are six ways you can use video to market your business in the coming year, and a few of my personal favorite tools that’ll enable you to do so with ease.
+Here are six ways you can use video marketing, and a few of my personal favorite tools that’ll enable you to do so with ease.

 1. Host a Webinar